seanjohnson95/Password-Generator-/Password-Generator-/README.md

 When presented with a series of prompts for password criteria, select which criteria you want to include in the password.
 When you answer each of the preceding prompts, then a password will be generated that matches the criteria you have chosen.
-The password will displayed in an alert or written to the page https://seanjohnson95.github.io/sjpassword-generator-/
+The password will be displayed in an alert or written to the page. https://seanjohnson95.github.io/sjpassword-generator-/